annateittinen/LanguageSelection/README.md

 a.
 Lists the languages the app will support.

 b.
-Ensures that AppCompatDelegate can persist and restore language settings when the app restarts.
+Ensures that AppCompatDelegate can persist and restore language settings when the app restarts to support legacy devices of API level 32 or lower.
+The min API level for this app is 29.

 c.
 Ensures the app will be listed in this settings screen specifying the currently selected language.